muna-ai/muna-examples/predictors/ai/text-embedding/README.md

 ## Running a Text Embedding Sample
 The first step is to run the prediction function directly.
 First, we recommend installing [uv](https://docs.astral.sh/uv/getting-started/installation/) as it simplifies working with Python dependencies.
-Once `uv` is installed, you can run any of the pose detection predictors by simply executing the script directly:
+Once `uv` is installed, you can run any of the text embedding predictors by simply executing the script directly:
 ```bash
 # Run this in Terminal
 $ uv run predictors/ai/text-embedding/embedding_gemma.py